prasso/prasso_api/README.md

 6. User registration and site association: Prasso supports user registration and association with specific sites, enabling personalized user experiences and effective management of user access and permissions.

-7. No-Code functionality: Prasso offers a No-Code approach to app development, allowing users to assemble functional apps without requiring coding knowledge.
+7. Low-Code functionality: Prasso offers a Low-Code approach to app development, allowing users to assemble functional apps without requiring coding knowledge.
 Pre-built components and integrations make app creation accessible to a wider range of users.

 8. Unification of web tools: Prasso combines multiple web tools into a single mobile app, allowing you to integrate functionalities like forums, YouTube channels, and calendars.
 This creates a comprehensive and personalized user experience.